HNC has been archived.

 What is HNC?

-HNC is a tool for hierarchically managing Namespaces within a Kubernetes cluster.
-It allows various policies, such as RBAC and NetworkPolicy, to be propagated from parent to child between Namespaces, and is widely used for efficiently managing large-scale multi-tenant environments and complex microservice configurations.
+HNC is a tool for hierarchically managing namespaces within a Kubernetes cluster.
+It can propagate various policies, such as RBAC and NetworkPolicy, from parent to child namespaces, and is widely used to efficiently manage large-scale multi-tenant environments and complex microservice configurations.

 for example: